Vittorio Veneto: Media

 Radio Palazzo Carli is a community radio managed by a non-profit organization.
 The RPC Association is not for profit and is proposed as a religious, social and educational sound broadcasting service through the transmission of various self-produced or acquired programs from third parties.
 There are two detached studios: in Vittorio Veneto and in Conegliano.
 The connection with the Vittorio Veneto Cathedral and the one with the inBlu circuit from Rome is also functioning.
-The reception frequency for the Vittoriese is FM 103.90 MHz.
+The reception frequency for the Vittoriese is FM 103.90 MHz and on the Veneto Dab mux-channel 8D (201.072 MHz).